“What the hell am I doing here?”

 Finally, when my turn came, it just clicked.
 I went out there pissed off and ready to perform.
 As soon as I hit the ring, I found people in the crowd to pick on.
 I went to give a kid a high five, and then moved my hand out of the way.
 I yelled at a girl for taking pictures of me.
 It was on!

 I don’t remember much from the match.
 I just remember yelling at fans, and seeing my parents sitting beside those fans.
 I heard my friends yelling obscenities at me.
 It was a great time out there.
-I got a hell of a rush from it and I’m now ready to wrestle more and do more public speaking.
+I got a rush from it and I’m now ready to wrestle more and do more public speaking.

-Why the hell did I decide to pro wrestler?
+Why did I decide to pro wrestler?

 2013 was all about challenges and supreme domination.
 My goal was to get out there and do scary things.
 I wanted to step so far outside of my comfort zone that I couldn’t even see it anymore.